-For the effectiveness of the research, research design, data collection and analysis was used to arrange the information in such a way that enabled the researcher to come up with the reliable recommendations and conclusions.
-The following are the methodologies which were employed starting with the research design, study population, sampling design, research instruments and analysis of data.
+For this research to be effective, research design, data collection and analysis will be used to arrange the information in such a way that will enable the researcher to come up with the reliable recommendations and conclusions.
+The following are the methodologies to be employed starting with the research design, study population, sampling design, research instruments and analysis of data.